hanslindetorp/WebAudioXML/README.md

 # WebAudioXML v1.0
 WebAudioXML is a javascript library that makes it possible to create Web Audio applications using XML syntax.
 It is a PhD research project by Hans Lindetorp.
 The XML syntax is a proposal for a standardized way of structuring audio node trees for Web Audio API using XML.
 The specification for WebAudioXML defines how to structure Audio objects in a hierarchical, modular way using XML.
-For integration in a web-based applica- tion, it requires WebAudioXML.js, a JavaScript li- brary that parses the XML and creates and con- nects all Web Audio nodes into a tree-like struc- ture, called an Audio Graph.
+For integration in a web-based application, it requires WebAudioXML.js, a JavaScript library that parses the XML and creates and connects all Web Audio nodes into a tree-like structure, called an Audio Graph.
 The code is open source and freely available for download from GitHub (https://github.com/hanslindetorp/WebAudioXML).

 The full documentation is available from this page:
 #### [Documentation](https://github.com/hanslindetorp/WebAudioXML/wiki)